Johnny Byrne (writer): Space: 1999

 Byrne was the most prolific scriptwriter for the first series of Space: 1999 (1973-75), and was initially assigned the role of creative consultant for the second season (1976-77).
 However, hoping to make a greater impact on the American market, the producers desired a consultant from the United States, and the job was subsequently given to Fred Freiberger.

 Byrne's scripts for series one of Space: 1999 were "Matter of Life and Death" (based on a draft by Art Wallace), "Another Time, Another Place", "Force of Life", "Voyager's Return" (based on an idea by Joe Gannon), "End of Eternity", "The Troubled Spirit", "Mission of the Darians", and "The Testament of Arkadia".
 For series two, he wrote "The Metamorph", "The Immunity Syndrome", and "The Dorcons".

 Doctor Who

 Byrne is also known for his contributions to the British science-fiction TV series Doctor Who.
 The first of his three scripted and screened stories was The Keeper of Traken (1981), which resurrected the Master and served as the first instalment in a trilogy of stories (continuing with Logopolis and Castrovalva) involving the character.
-For the same story, Byrne created the character of Nyssa, who would later become a companion to the Fifth Doctor.
+For the same story, Byrne created the character of Nyssa, who the production chose to retain as a companion.

 Byrne's second story, Arc of Infinity (1983), featured the Time Lord villain Omega, who had first appeared in The Three Doctors a decade earlier.
 His final screened story was Warriors of the Deep (1984), which saw the return of monsters the Silurians and the Sea Devils.

 In 1991, Byrne wrote the final draft script for an unmade Doctor Who movie called Doctor Who: Last of the Time Lords.